 I've got a fantastic summer salad to share with you.
 It's light and healthy and feels so good going down.
 You've simply got to try this Kale, Radish, Parsley Salad.
-It's a lot more than these three ingredients, but I can't seem to figure out a succinct title that works.
+We'll shave our carrot, radish and fennel razor thin with a mandolin for this one which makes for a beautiful presentation.
+You can use any number of dressings for this, but I kept it real simple with olive oil and fresh squeezed lemon.
+So light and fresh!

 Community Supported Agriculture: A great way to support local farmers